ligato/docs/docs/developer-guide/kvscheduler.md

 The KV Scheduler addresses several challenges encountered in the original VPP agent design, which became apparent as the variety and complexity of different configuration items increased.

-* `vpp` and `linux` plugins became bloated and complicated, suffering from race conditions and a lack of visibility.
+* `VPP` and `Linux` plugins became bloated and complicated, suffering from race conditions and a lack of visibility.

 * `configurator` components of `vpp` and `linux` plugins, each processing a specific configuration item type (e.g. interface, route, etc.) were built from scratch, solving the same set of problems again and again, with frequent code duplication.